risckaust/risc-documentations/docs/source/1-3d-modeling.rst

 =====

+Odroid platfrom design

+To 3D print the designed part, refer to 3D print section.

-As for now follow this `guide <http://tutorial45.com/solidworks-tutorial-create-simple-3d-object/>`_.
-You may use iMac or Lenovo station in Area-A to use SolidWorks.
+You may use iMac or Lenovo station in Area-A to run SolidWorks.